Freemasonry in Latin America: El Salvador

 After establishing the Grand Orient and Supreme Central American Council in January 1871, the nascent obedience witnessed an expansion to neighboring countries, commencing with El Salvador.
 The inaugural lodge in El Salvador, Le Progres No. 5, commenced operations in San Salvador on 30 September 1871.
 This lodge recruited members from the country's political and social elite, including Vice President Manuel Méndez, writer Juan José Cañas, and San Salvador Governor José Larreynaga.
 Additionally, it attracted foreign figures such as Frenchman Auguste Bouineau, a representative of the Compagnie Générale Transatlantique, and Juan Luis Buerón, director of the railroads.

 Similarly to its stance in Costa Rica, the Catholic Church in El Salvador issued a vehement condemnation of the establishment of a Masonic lodge and Freemasonry within the country.
 In a pastoral letter issued by Bishop Tomás Pineda y Zaldana of San Salvador, the Church declared excommunication for Freemasons, giving them twelve days to recant.
 The Church continued its anti-Masonic campaign until 6 June 1872, when the Jesuits were expelled from the country, followed by numerous other clergy members.
-The Catholic newspaper La Verdad was banned as the nation embarked on a process of secularization and modernization under President Santiago González Portillo, who was supported and accompanied by many Freemasons.
+The Catholic newspaper La Verdad was banned as the nation embarked on a process of secularization and modernization under President Santiago González, who was supported and accompanied by many Freemasons.

 From that point onward, Freemasonry exerted a growing influence in the formation of a liberal state, particularly during the presidencies of Rafael Zaldívar, who was himself a Freemason, and Francisco Menéndez.
 From 1882 onwards, many new lodges were established, including Excelsior, Charité et Constance, Force et Matière, Osiris, Rafael Osoria, and several others.
 Salvadoran lodges served as venues for interaction and socialization among locals and foreigners, frequently functioning as incubators for democratic and social ideologies.

 In September 1912, Salvadoran Freemasonry achieved autonomy from the Central American Grand Orient and Supreme Council by establishing the Grand Lodge Cuscatlán of El Salvador.
 In 2007, two dissident lodges merged to form the Grand Orient of El Salvador, which initiated the establishment of the first female lodge in El Salvador and Central America.